-Maryanne has a Bachelor for Applied Science Physiotherapy and a Master of Applied Science (Manipulative Physiotherapy).
+Maryanne obtained her Bachelor of Applied Science Physiotherapy in 1991 and completed her Master of Applied Science (Manipulative Physiotherapy) in 1996.
 Maryanne is trained in advanced Pilates and supervises Pilates programmes for our patients as part of our services.
-In 2000, she volunteered in Sydney at the Olympics.
+In 2000, she worked as a volunteer in Sydney at the Olympics.

 Kirsty graduated from Flinders University in 2013 with a Masters of Physiotherapy.
 She has a keen interest in sports injuries, headache treatment and re-occurring injuries.
 Kirsty is well equipped to manage a large range of injuries and conditions using manual therapy techniques, dry needling and acupuncture, functional movement analysis and corrective exercises.
 She is also qualified in Clinical Pilates methods through Dance Medicine Australia and has extensive experience in running Mat and Equipment classes.

 Kirsty provides individualised treatment programs geared towards the levels and goals of her clients.
 She looks forward to working with clients who are as passionate and proactive as she is to help get them back to their optimum function.